Alternative TMC RFP when COVID hit

 The decision was ratified by the board and ultimately JTI’s CEO too.
 FCM was chosen in December 2020.
 But Nichola and Mike held off communicating their new partner until January 2021, when they had endorsement from JTI’s CEO Eddy Pirard.
 The support is invaluable.
 “The fact that we had that endorsement means that whenever we run into any internal problems, we can always root back to that.
 There was a lot of internal positioning with key stakeholders that paved the way for where we are today,” says Mike.

 Now the work begins.
-Discover how implementation moved up a notch or 10, when JTI’s majority incumbent TMC handed them 90 days’ notice.
+Discover how implementation moved up a notch, when JTI’s majority incumbent TMC handed them their 90 days’ notice.